joshuaconn/ToyFan/README.txt

 Compilation:
 ============
-Tested with MinGW and Microsoft Visual C++ but hopefully works with others Requires GLUT or FreeGLUT (and of course OpenGL)
+Tested with MinGW, Microsoft Visual C++, and g++ but hopefully works with others Requires GLUT or FreeGLUT (and of course OpenGL)

 http://freeglut.sourceforge.net